gaimplan/gaimplan/README.md

 **Notion AI:** Operates on one document at a time.
 Can't see connections.
 **Gaimplan:** Traverses your entire knowledge graph.
 Finds patterns across months of thinking.

 **Obsidian + AI Plugin:** You manually select what context to share.
-Static embeddings.
-**Gaimplan:** Progressive context synthesis.
+Static embeddings **Gaimplan:** Progressive context synthesis.
 Your highlights and tags automatically expand AI's understanding.

 **Cursor/Copilot:** Sees your code, not your reasoning.